A hands-on intro to RSA

 TextbookRSA is written in swift and uses only its base standard library: Foundation.
 This means you can try it out on any Mac or Linux machine (as long as swift is installed).

-As a bonus, we also included a working implementation of how quantum computers can be used to break RSA encryption, to fulfil a promise made in a previous article.
+As a bonus, we also included a working implementation of how quantum computers can be used to break RSA encryption, to fulfil a promise made in an article earlier this year.

 TextbookRSA was never meant to be safe for real-world applications, but rather to be easy to read and understand.
 The most obvious weakness is the fact that the public keys in this framework are at most 32 bits long (on 64-bit machines, and at most 16 bits long on 32-bit machines).
 This is because we didn't want to implement "big-integer" types and arithmetic functions.
 We see big-integer arithmetics as a separate problem that is independent of the RSA protocol, and it would distract the reader/user from the key concepts that we wanted to convey.
 Other weaknesses are for example the lack of protection against timing attacks, the lack of a check against weak prime pairs, and using electronic codebook as the block cypher mode.